List of Fables characters: Prince Charming

 In the Fairest story arc The Return of the Maharajah, it is revealed that Charming survived his injuries.
-Nathoo (from Rudyard Kipling's Jungle Book) found him and brought Charming to the Indu (the Homelands version of India), where he was nursed back to health.
+Nathoo (from Rudyard Kipling's The Jungle Book) found him and brought Charming to the Indu (the Homelands version of India), where he was nursed back to health.
 Because Charming is a popular Fable, his wounds healed quickly.
 He soon became the leader of a group of villages that joined forces in order to overthrow the Maharajah.
 Charming then became Maharajah Charming, after killing the original Maharajah.
 Charming eventually relinquishes his title, and decides to go back to Fabletown.
 His story will be continued in the pages of Fables.